samuelpklm/samuelpklm.github.io-RungeKutta/README.md

 ### What I learned

-I learned to make animation with Jquery, and to make html structure easily adaptable to different device views.
+I learned to program the Runge-Kutta method.

 ### Useful resources

-- [Animacion con Jquery](http://www.w3bai.com/es/jquery/jquery_animate.html) - This helped me animate the different html components, as well as set their speed.
+- [Example Runge-Kutta js](https://es.acervolima.com/metodo-de-cuarto-orden-de-runge-kutta-para-resolver-ecuaciones-diferenciales/) - This page taught me how to apply the Runge-Kutta method in js.

 ## Author